-In November 2021 this 56 day overland tour broke new ground as we became the first ever overland truck to visit the Gulf States of the Arabian Peninsula.
-This trip has now become one of our most popular tours especially as it visits Saudi Arabia, one of the least explored Kingdoms in the world, as well as 6 other Arabian countries including the United Arab Emirates, Oman, Qatar, Bahrain, Kuwait, & Jordan.
+In November 2021 this 54 day overland tour broke new ground as we became the first ever overland truck to visit the Gulf States of the Arabian Peninsula.
+This trip has now become one of our most popular tours especially as it visits Saudi Arabia, one of the least explored Kingdoms in the world, as well as 6 other Arabian countries including the United Arab Emirates, Oman, Qatar, Bahrain, Kuwait and Jordan.

-On this tour you will spend half your time staying in 3 & 4 star hotels and the other half of the time wild camping in the deserts, mountains & beaches of Arabia while visiting iconic destinations such as Abu Dhabi, Muscat, the Rub al Khali Desert, Jeddah, Manama, Kuwait City, Madain Saleh & Amman!
+On this tour you will spend 60% of your time staying in 3 & 4 star hotels and the rest of your time wild camping in the deserts, mountains and beaches of Arabia while visiting iconic destinations such as Abu Dhabi, Muscat, the Rub al Khali Desert, Jeddah, Manama, Kuwait City, Madain Saleh and Amman!

 Age restrictions: none, all ages are welcome